Tag: Secret comparables

 Latvia vs „RĪGAS DZIRNAVNIEKS”, December 2021, Court of Appeals, Case No A420275316, SKA-103/2021

 At issue in the case of „RĪGAS DZIRNAVNIEKS” was if the interest rates charged on loans between related parties were at arm’s length.
-Judgement of the Court of Appeals The Court remanded the case to the Regional Court for a new hearing.
+Judgment of the Court of Appeals The Court remanded the case to the Regional Court for a new hearing.
 Excerpts “As already indicated above, paragraphs 84, 91 and 92.3.1 and 92.3.2 of Regulation No 556 deal with the need for adjustments and mathematical calculations when significant differences in the comparable data and their material effects are established.
 The need for adjustments is also underlined in point 1.35 of the Guidelines.
 Guidance on how differences between comparables are to be addressed is provided, inter alia, in paragraph 3.57 of the Guidelines.
 It may be the case that, although every effort is made to exclude items with a lower level of comparability, the result is a series of figures for which it is considered that, given the process used to select the comparables and the information available on the ...
 Read more

 Poland issues Tax Explanations on Transfer Pricing - No. 1: Comparability Analyses and Transfer Pricing Documentation